27th June 2016

 Over the past few years, customer demand for SaaS has grown.
 The model fits better with modern business than traditional one-off licenses, and also benefits the vendor, as it provides a recurring revenue stream.
 This fits well with Cloud technologies, as it enables more control for the vendor when it comes to deployment of their software rather than running the risk of it being hosted in an unsupported environment.

 When the architecture for a cloud infrastructure is designed, there are a number of factors to consider.
 One of these is the need to create an environment which meets the requirements of the software at peak use.
-Servers need to be able to handle peak demand without loss of performance.
+Servers need to be able to handle peak demand without loss of performance without breaking the bank.

 If an organisation has 1,000 users within it, the specification of the virtual machines within the network will need to be able to process a high number of concurrent requests in order to serve data correctly.
 However, there will be periods of time when demand is much lower – such as outside business hours.

 Mostly, cloud virtual machines are sold based on their specifications.
 While there is an element of consumption pricing, it is only a component of the overall cost.
 As a result, many businesses find themselves paying for unused capacity a lot of the time.

 With an ISV model, where software is sold as a service, there are opportunities to reduce the cost.